 In today’s operating environment, security is critical and businesses must be protected from accidental and malicious threats.
 These risks can come from any direction and at any moment in time.
 Just like any other cloud providers, Amazon Web Services (AWS) has a shared security model.
 This model indicates what responsibility lies with the provider and what is the responsibility of the customer, so appropriate steps can be taken to ensure security.

 Operational excellence applied to your cloud workload

 Security must always be tailored to fit each individual business.
-To choose business-appropriate security controls, threat modelling and a risk assessment must be done.
+To choose business-appropriate security controls, threat modeling and a risk assessment must be done.
 Once you have the results of those processes, you may need to revise your security decisions, especially within the cloud.
 Automated tools should be used to continuously scan your machine images, applications, APIs, or any other part of your infrastructure as code (IaC).
-You should be going through the exercise of threat modelling and assessing risk on a regular basis to ensure that you are up to date with the current threat landscape.
+You should be going through the exercise of threat modeling and assessing risk on a regular basis to ensure that you are up to date with the current threat landscape.

 Cloud account management for architects

-Unfortunate lessons have been learnt by companies like Code Spaces, who saw their business devastated by cybercriminals who were able to compromise the company’s corporate AWS account.
+Unfortunate lessons have been learned by companies like Code Spaces, who saw their business devastated by cybercriminals who were able to compromise the company’s corporate AWS account.
 To reduce the risk of this happening to your business, access to the root account within AWS controlled with multi-factor authentication (MFA) is recommended.
 As well, separate accounts should be established for production, development, testing, because if one account becomes compromised, the others can remain secure.

 Security in the cloud

 AWS defines security in the cloud across seven areas: